-Within criminal proceedings, the prosecutor can order a confiscation within a no-proceedings order or a ruling of abandonment of proceedings.
+Finally, within criminal proceedings, the prosecutor can order a confiscation within a no-proceedings order or a ruling of abandonment of proceedings (see question 24).

 Management of assets

 34 After the seizure of the assets, how are they managed, and by whom?
 How does the managing authority deal with the hidden cost of management of the assets?
 Can the assets be utilised by the managing authority or a government agency as their own?